tcruz504/AWS-DevOps/README.md

 # AWS-DevOps
-AWS devops pipelines with Jenkins
+AWS devops pipelines using Jenkins and cloudformation to deploy a vpc stack